-The Children's, Young People and Education Cabinet Committee is asked to CONSIDER, ENDORSE or MAKE RECOMMENDATIONS to the Cabinet Member for Integrated Children's Services on the proposed decision to:
+The Cabinet Member for Integrated Children's Services is asked to agree to take the proposed decision to:

-A) Agree to the continuation of Supported Lodgings and Staying Put accommodation for Children and Young People aged 16-21 years (or up to 25 if in further education) through a change of delivery from contracted provision to being managed in-house;

-B) Agree to a short extension of no more than nine months to the current contract that expires on 31 May 2020 to enable the changes to take place; and
+- a) the continuation of Supported Lodgings and Staying Put accommodation for Children and Young People aged 16-21 years (or up to 25 if in further education) through a change of delivery from contracted provision to being managed in-house. - b) a short extension of no more than nine months to the current contracted arrangements, currently due to expire on 31 May 2020, to enable the changes to take place. - c) Delegate authority to the Corporate Director for Children, Young People and Education, in consultation with the Cabinet Member for Integrated Children's Services, to take relevant actions, including but not limited to establishing the new in-house service, as necessary to implement this decision.

-C) Delegate decisions about the establishment of the new service to the Corporate Director of Children, Young People and Education, or other Officer as instructed by the Corporate Director of Children, Young People and Education.